 If you’re not already in the home directory, run cd ~/ Once you’ve done that, run sudo ./zkeyExtSetup.sh (you need to run the script as the sudo/root user)

-If you have any services that depend on the external hard drive being mounted (for example, I required Docker to wait for the external hard drive, as that’s where I was storing my Docker volumes).
-You can add the following to the systemd service file under the [unit] heading:
+If you have any services that depend on the external hard drive being mounted (for example, for me Docker required access to the external hard drive, as that’s where I was storing my volumes).
+You can add the following to the systemd service file under the [unit] heading: After=mount-ext-hdd.service

 This tells the service to wait for the mount-ext-hdd.service to load first.
-You may also need to add a slight timeout within the service file (I had to do this for Docker).
-To do this I added the following under the [service] header of the Docker service file:
+You may also need to add a slight timeout within the service file, which I had to do for Docker.
+To do this I added the following under the [service] header of the Docker service file: ExecStartPre=/bin/sleep 40.

 0 Comments